Blow up Analysis for Anomalous Granular Gases: Introduction

 A granular gas can be described in a purely Newtonian way, but the number of macroscopic particles involved (ranging from $10^6$ to $10^{10}$) leads to adopt a statistical physics' point of view.
 Therefore, we shall study the so-called space-homogeneous \emph{inelastic Boltzmann} equation (also known as \emph{granular gases} equation), given by

 where $f = f(t,v)$ represents the particle's distribution function, depending on time $t \geq 0$ and velocity $v \in \mathbb{R}^d$.
+It is always a nonnegative function.
 The collision operator $Q_e(f, g)$, which will be made precise in the following (particularly concerning the meaning of subscript $e$), models a binary inelastic collision process of hard spheres type, localized in time.
 This equation will be supplemented with the initial value

 The inelasticity is characterized by a collision mechanics where mass and momentum are conserved and kinetic energy is dissipated.
 At microscopic level, it can be described as follows: given two particles of pre-collisional velocities $v$ and $v_*$, their respective post-collisional velocities, denoted by $v'$ and $v_*'$, are given by